azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab1-basics.md

 ## Testing template file validity

-As you get more complex with JSON templates, you will start to appreciate the intellisense that is built into VS Code and the Azure Resource Manager Tools extension.
+As you get into more complex JSON templates, you will start to appreciate the IntelliSense that is built into VS Code and the Azure Resource Manager Tools extension.

 Errors will be shown as wavy red underlines, and warnings will have yellow.
 Hover over one of these and the tooltip will give good information on what needs to be addressed.